connery-io/connery-help/README.md

 # Connery Help

-Connery Help is a plugin designed to provide easy access to Connery documentation, gather user feedback, report bugs, and list available actions for a streamlined user experience.
+Connery Help is a plugin designed to provide easy access to Connery documentation and allows users to send feedback and report bugs to the Connery team.

 ## Repository structure